bd808/tools-standalone/README.md

-# tools-standalone
+# Global Search
-Submodule of standalone tools that can fit into either the private LCATools system or a (to be created) public tools system
+Runs global searches across all Wikimedia wikis.

 ### Files
-* globalsearch.php - Tool for searching for a phrase on all wikimedia wikis, currently requires and uses mediawiki OAuth.
+* globalsearch.php - Tool for searching for a phrase on all wikimedia wikis.
 * globallinks.php - Tool for searching for a specific url linked from any wiki.
-* globalpagetext.php - Tool to show the text on a specific page given across all wikis (usually used to compare the status of a mediaWiki interface page).
+* globalpagetext.php - Tool to show the text on a specific page given across all wikis (usually used to compare the status of a MediaWiki interface page).